 - The high corporate tax has been noted by President Obama who said during his reelection campaign that America’s tax code “hits companies that choose to stay in America with one of the highest tax rates in the world.”
 Former President Bill Clinton has said “We’ve got an uncompetitive rate… we should cut the rate to 25 percent.”

 FACT: It is a gross overstatement to say that many of the biggest corporations pay no taxes.
-U.S. corporations paid over $1 trillion in income taxes to the U.S. Treasury between 2008 and 2012 and more than $200 billion in state and local income taxes.
-Tax returns filed in 2009 (the latest for which detail is available) show that the 1500 largest corporations – representing fewer than 1/10th of 1 percent of all corporate tax returns – paid nearly two-thirds of all federal corporate income tax in that year.
+U.S. corporations paid over $1.6 trillion in income taxes to the U.S. Treasury between 2008 and 2014 and more than $350 billion in state and local income taxes.
+Tax returns filed in 2011 (the latest year for which detail is available) show that the nearly 2000 corporations with tax liability greater than $10 million – representing fewer than one-half of 1 percent of all corporate tax returns – paid 86 percent of all federal corporate income tax in that year.
 Yes, corporate income tax collections declined during the recession, but that is because income also declined.
 Critics focus on taxes during a severe recession, which resulted in huge losses that shrunk business profits, and therefore business and corporate income taxes, during those years.
-Critics fail to acknowledge that current tax payments in those years were skewed by temporary tax incentives (e.g., bonus depreciation) that Congress and the Administration enacted to boost economic activity during a recession and additional pension funding undertaken to bolster employee pension plans.
+Critics fail to acknowledge that current tax payments in those years were skewed by real losses and temporary tax incentives (e.g., bonus depreciation) that Congress and the Administration enacted to boost economic activity during a recession and additional pension funding undertaken to bolster employee pension plans.

 It would be a huge mistake to make tax policy decisions based on a period in the midst of the worst U.S. recession in 80 years.
 But we do agree there’s a need to reform the corporate tax system to give confidence to the American people that corporations pay what they should, eliminate special tax breaks and preferences, and put an end to using the tax code to pick winners and losers.